tmkim/dank_bank/README.md

 This is a simple website for tracking things that I may or may not consider dank The layout is quite simple

-    - No auth required : this is for me to share with the public.
+    - No login required : this is for me to share with the public.
 They don't need to log in to anything for that.

     - Single view
         > To start with, everything will be displayed on a single page.